Feelings and Emotions

 Building Empathy Through Montessori Education

 Empathy is the secret sauce of emotional intelligence.
-Teaching kids to walk a mile in someone else’s shoes doesn’t just make them kinder—it also makes them better problem solvers, team players, and leaders.
+Teaching children to understand how others feel helps them become kinder, stronger problem solvers, and thoughtful team players and leaders.

 Montessori classrooms are naturally collaborative environments where children learn to respect one another’s feelings.
 A simple activity, like passing a “feeling jar” during group discussions, can spark meaningful conversations.
 Each child picks a card with an emotion and shares a story related to it.
 Activities like these empower young minds to recognize and validate others’ emotions, paving the way for lifelong empathy.